colemanimhoff/fundamentals/graphql/apollo-server-with-express/README.md

 A `!` after a field property means it's a `non-nullable` field.

 `Arguments can be used to make more fine-grained queries because you an provide them to the GraphQL query.

+## Models

+Models are passed to the resolver function’s as `context`.
+The models are your data access layer, which can be sample data, a database, or a third-party API.
+It’s good practice to pass those things from the outside to keep the resolver functions pure.